 Can Lyme Disease Cause a Stroke?

 Can Lyme disease cause a stroke?
-In rare cases, Lyme disease can trigger inflammation in brain blood vessels, leading to stroke-like symptoms or even an ischemic stroke.
+In rare cases, Lyme disease can trigger inflammation in the brain’s blood vessels, leading to stroke-like symptoms or even an ischemic stroke.

 When Lyme Disease Affects the Brain’s Blood Vessels

-Lyme disease, caused by the bacterium Borrelia burgdorferi, is best known for joint pain, fatigue, and neurologic symptoms.
+Lyme disease, caused by Borrelia burgdorferi, is best known for joint pain, fatigue, and neurologic symptoms.
 But in rare cases, it can lead to neuroborreliosis-associated vasculitis—inflammation of blood vessels in the brain.

 This inflammation can reduce blood flow, increasing the risk of: